Steadfast Stateside: A Sister’s Perspective on Missions

 We did not know where they were, communication was silent, and the Church of God Missionary Board was unsure of what was going on.
 If my memory serves me correctly, the embassy left, but sent someone to try and find them, and they couldn’t.
 I believe the Missionary Board sent someone and they, too, could not find Sherman and Kay.
 Finally, a runner was sent through the “underground railroad,” locating Sherman and Kay up in the hills with refugees.
 God’s covenant was flowing like a ribbon in their lives and ours.

 When missionaries leave, they go knowing changes in families can take place.
 And such an event was to take place.
 A decision was made for Sherman and the family to come home for a visit.
 It was extremely hard when it was time for them to return to the field.
 They knew this was the last time they would see Dad alive.
 Dad had cancer.
 In February 1990, Dad went to be with God.
 After the burial in Lapel, Indiana, the mission staff so graciously and lovingly let us conference-call with Sherman and Kay.
 We could talk as long as we needed (I am tearful now, thinking of the staff’s kindness, love, and prayers).
-God’s ribbon of covenant continued to flow, not only with Sherman, Kay, Ryan, and Carrie, but also with us on this side of the world.
+God’s ribbon of covenant continued to flow, not only with Sherman, Kay, and the rest of the family, but also with us on this side of the world.

 Sherman and Kay’s last international field of service was the Ivory Coast.
 There, too, was political unrest, but God was able to use them, alongside Larry and LeAnn Sellers.
 God’s ribbon of promises continued to flow.

 Sherman and Kay left the field and were serving in Nebraska [with Native American Ministries] when Sherman hit his head on a slide cover, leading to an aneurysm, which would require brain surgery.
 I know at this moment God’s promises to me continues to flow, wrapping itself around the Critser family.